kubernetes-sigs/kueue/keps/2349-multikueue-external-custom-job-support/README.md

 nitty-gritty.
 -->

-Make Multikueue admission check controller to run simultaneously with another set of Multkiueue adapters in one cluster.
+Make multiple instances of Multikueue admission check controller able to run simultaneously with different set of Multkiueue adapters in one cluster at the same time.
 Provide a custom admission check controller name and adapters for Multikueue.
-Specified controller is used by workload, cluster and admission check reconcilers.
+Specified controller is used by workload, cluster and admission check MultiKueue reconcilers.

-### User Stories (Optional)
+### User Stories

 <!--
 Detail the things that people will be able to do if this KEP is implemented.